broadinstitute/cromwell/docs/RuntimeAttributes.md

 }
 ```

 SGE and similar backends may define other configurable runtime attributes beyond the five listed.
-See [Sun GridEngine](backends/SGE) for more information.
+To find more information about SGE, view [Sun GridEngine](backends/SGE).

 # Default Values

 Default values for runtime attributes can be specified via [Workflow Options](wf_options/WorkflowOptions).
 For example, consider this WDL file:

 ```wdl
 task first {